 Be aware that there are special things to know about safety belts and children.
 And there are different rules for smaller children and babies.
-If a child will be riding in your vehicle, see the part of this manual called "Children."
+If a child will be riding in your vehicle, see Older Children on page 1-28 or Infants and Young Children on page 1-30.
 Follow those rules for everyone's protection.